-5. Draft unapproved informal minutes of the Joint Meeting of the City Council and Board of Education held April 5, 2014 and the minutes of the regular meeting of the City Council held April 9, 2014
+4. Draft unapproved informal minutes of the Joint Meeting of the City Council and Board of Education held April 5, 2014 and the minutes of the regular meeting of the City Council held April 23, 2014

-Approval of the informal minutes of the Joint Meeting of the City Council and Board of Education was deferred so the minutes could be forwarded to the Board of Education.
+The approval of the informal minutes of the Joint Meeting of the City Council and Board of Education held on April 5, 2014 was deferred.

-Councilman Mecca made a motion, seconded by Councilman McCartney and unanimously carried, to approve the minutes of the regular meeting of the City Council held on April 9, 2014.
+Councilman Mecca made a motion, seconded by Councilwoman Killian and unanimously carried, to approve the minutes of the April 23, 2014 City Council meeting.

-6. Issues Update/Old Business
+5. Issues Update/Old Business